TLA+ is easy if you know how to abstract

 2. Verification of properties for these models

 An example of a property that can be verified is that no execution can result in a deadlock.
-This would be very difficult to prove in a test, especially if it spans multiple systems.
+This would be very difficult to prove in a code based test, especially if it spans multiple systems.

 Formal methods allow you to explore different designs and optimize performance while maintaining confidence that the system is doing the right thing.